groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vdx-to-gif.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VDX"
+        - icon: "far fa-file-alt"
           title: " About VDX File Format"
           content: |
-            Any drawing or chart created in Microsoft Visio, but saved in XML format have .VDX extension.
+            Any drawing or chart created in Microsoft Visio, but saved in XML format has a VDX extension.
 A Visio drawing XML file is created in Visio software, which is developed by Microsoft.
 Microsoft Visio has the capability to generate visual documents that can be used in presentations and documents.
 The Visio drawing XML file contains the visual objects and metadata details of the visual elements.
-Text can also be added to these visual elements Vision drawing XML file.
-These Visio drawing XML files are integrated with XML-based formatting standards and image data encoding specifications that allow its content to be rendered and stored by the Microsoft Visio software in the VDX file format.

           link: "https://docs.fileformat.com/image/vdx/"

     format:
         # format loop
-        - icon: "far fa-file-GIF"
+        - icon: "far fa-image"
           title: " About GIF File Format"
           content: |
             A GIF or Graphical Interchange Format is a type of highly compressed image.
 Owned by Unisys, GIF uses the LZW compression algorithm that does not degrade the image quality.
-For each image GIF typically allow up to 8 bits per pixel and up to 256 colours are allowed across the image.
-In contrast to a JPEG image, which can display up to 16 million colours and fairly touches the limits of the human eye.
-Back when the internet emerged, GIFs remained the best choice because they required low bandwidth and compatible for the graphics that consume solid areas of colour.
-An animated GIF combines numerous images or frames into a single file and displays them in a sequence to generate an animated clip or a short video.
-The colour limitations are up to 256 for each frame and are likely to be the least suitable for reproducing other images and photographs with colour gradient.
+For each image GIF typically allow up to 8 bits per pixel and up to 256 colors are allowed across the image.
+In contrast to a JPEG image, which can display up to 16 million colors and fairly touches the limits of the human eye.

           link: "https://docs.fileformat.com/image/gif/"